← Back to Home

 Output Devices

 This week focused on Output Devices.
 The goal was to program a board to write or display information.
-I used an OLED SSD1306 display connected to my XIAO RP2350 to create a visual interface.
+I used an OLED SSD1306 display connected to an Arduino Nano to create a visual interface for my projects.

 Group Assignment